Real-time forecasting within soccer matches through a Bayesian lens: Conclusion

-We would like to end the paper with a short account of possible future extensions of this study.
+Continuing along the line, we would like to end the paper with a short account of other possible future extensions of this study.
 We note that the data did not include detailed information on the passing sequence, ball possessions, or substitutions.
-These aspects are expected to have a strong impact on the outcome of the game, but unfortunately, our model fails to incorporate them in this current work.
+These aspects are expected to have a strong impact on the outcome of the game, but unfortunately, due to the lack of data, we could not add them in the current analysis.
+Another aspect we lose out on is team cohesion based on the interaction between individual players both in the same and opponent teams, which is also impacted by substitutions.
 Naturally, future implementation of the model can include these events in the framework and assess their impact on the match outcomes.
-A closely related area of research would be to understand the improvement in the win probability by potential substitutions, which may facilitate the coaches to devise a statistically sound substitution strategy during a match.
 Another possible improvement in the prediction accuracy can be to incorporate dependencies among different pairs of teams with respect to their previous outcomes.
+Similarly, one may consider the effects of the events from the home and away teams to be dependent, by relaxing the assumption in \cref{eq:beta-home-away-indep}.
+Utilizing appropriate structural forms in this context, $\Sigma_k^{(t)}$ in \cref{eq:beta-distribution} can be readjusted and then, it would be possible to develop a Bayesian algorithm in an identical fashion.
+Albeit it is expected to increase the computational burden for the Markov chains to converge, predictive ability may improve and such an idea is worth exploring in future works.
+Furthermore, in the current work, we do not consider self-exciting events and have considered different types of events to be independent of each other.
+It is not the ideal scenario, as given the occurrence of one kind of event, some other events may have higher chances of occurring.
+Addressing these different types of correlations in the model offers excellent scopes of future works to our method.

+On a related note, another intriguing future direction is to assess the aspect of within-game momentum in soccer \citep[see][for some relevant discussions]{gauriot2018psychological,otting2021copula}.
+In order to do this, one can extend the proposed model to a time series setting, where the response is a multivariate observation indicating the occurrence of different types of events and the regressor set includes the information of the past events in the game.
+This framework will allow one to estimate the momentum effect of different types of events and can subsequently lead to improved forecasting capability of the final outcome as well.
 Last but not the least, we recall that the assumption of Gaussian priors on the coefficients associated with the real-time events might be construed to be restrictive.
 We plan to address this issue in future works, by considering a more general structure, possibly along with a semi-parametric approach to model the outcome of the game.